pymeasure/leco-protocol/components.md

 Sequences of steps that make up experiment runs, e.g. PyMeasure procedures.
 These instructions could be consumed by a Director and trigger a sequence of commands (ramps, loops, conditionals,...).

+:::{admonition} TODO
-:::{note} This is a placeholder, we have not fleshed out the concept yet
+This is a placeholder, we have not fleshed out the concept yet
 :::

 ## Coordinator